-The difference between digestive enzymes and probiotics is that the enzymes are natural proteins which are found throughout your body, whereas probiotics are “good” bacteria which are concentrated in our digestive tracts.
+The difference between digestive enzymes vs probiotics is that the enzymes are natural proteins which are found throughout your body, whereas probiotics are “good” bacteria which are concentrated in our digestive tracts.

 So are digestive enzymes the same as probiotics?
 The answer is no. Although they both boost digestive health, enzymes are there to break down food while probiotics are there to maintain a healthy balance of bacteria in your gut.